HeyGen API | Scalable AI video generation infrastructure

 Build scalable video infrastructure with HeyGen API

-Cut production costs and time by 95%; generate, translate, and scale videos across 175+ languages and dialects.
+Cut production costs and time by 95%; generate, translate, and scale videos in over 175 languages and dialects.

 Total videos generated